relateddigital/euromessage-android/README.md

 ## Installation

-You can add "implementation 'com.euromsg:euromsg:3.0.1'" to build.gradle for intalation of Eurmessage Android
+You can add ```implementation 'com.euromsg:euromsg:3.0.1' ``` to build.gradle for intalation of Eurmessage Android

 Also you can check  [Euromessage Demo Application](https://github.com/relateddigital/euromessage-android/releases/tag/3.0.0) for demo purpose.
 You may find demo application in master branch